 “COVID-19 forced us to re-think working and more importantly how do we get this done safetly while working from anywhere“.
 Nadeem Amin

-Once the early panic of 2020 truly disrupted the normal ‘day in a life’ of every individual, we realized that we might be able to lean on technology to get things done.
-WFH (Work from home) seemed like a great idea till we were forced to practice it and realized that the ‘grass is always greener on the other side’ is true to its fame.
+Once the early panic of 2020 truly disrupted the normal day in the life of every individual, we realized that we might be able to lean on technology to get things done.
+WFH (Work from home) seemed like a great idea till we were forced to practice it and realized that the ‘grass is always greener on the other side is true to its fame.

 Poorly equipped homes and home offices were no match for endless Zoom calls, standard 8 hours a day was out of the window plus adjusting to follow the new rules of the digitally connected workspace where you couldn’t have a fully engaging and passionate meeting or a presentation further played into the isolation and disconnection of us as humans.